 Gardening is such an enjoyable pastime.
 It relaxes our mind, strengthens our body and puts food on our table.
 For many of us, gardening is the highlight of the summer.

-Gardeners Growing Healthy Communities (GGHC) Garden Training is an opportunity to take your love of gardening and use it to transform communities.
-The eight-week, indoor training will cover the practical aspects of successful vegetable gardening.
-The learning continues as we work together at our GGHC gardens growing produce for distribution throughout the late summer and fall.
+The Garden Training Class is an opportunity to take your love of gardening and use it to transform communities.
+The six-week, indoor training will cover the practical aspects of successful vegetable gardening.
+The learning continues as we work together at the GGHC gardens in South Paris and Rumford growing produce for distribution throughout the late summer and fall.
 Training sessions are held each year in the Spring.

-The cost is $100 for the eight-week session.
-(Limited scholarships available.)
-Please click here for the application form.
+The cost is $100 for the six-week session.
+Please contact Barbara Murphy directly at email@example.com for an application or more information.
 Please do not send payment until you receive notice your application has been accepted.
-For more information about the classes, please contact Barbara Murphy at (207) 890-1626.
+Barbara can also be reached on her cell phone at (207) 890-1626.

 What the class teaches...